romain-durban/spl_validator/README.md

 ## Usage

 For now, the core of the parser is in the file `spl_validator.py` which describes the syntax of SPL (tokens and grammar rules) and adds so more feature on top of it.
-The validator can be called using the function `analyze(s,verbose=False,print_errs=True)`.
+The validator can be called using the function `analyze(s,verbose=False,print_errs=True,macro_files=[])`.

 * `s` is the string to analyze
 * `print_errs` (optional, default true) will output the errors found (syntax and wrong SPL usages) (logging.ERROR)
   * If disabled but in verbose mode, errors will not be displayed
 * `verbose` (optional, default false) will output more information about elements being parsed (logging.DEBUG)
+* `macro_files` (optional, default empty list) is the list of file paths for macro definitions (macros.conf) to use to expand the macros calls before running the analysis
+  * If a macro is found but cannot be expanded, it will be discarded but the SPL might not be syntaxically valid without the content of the macro

 Function return an object with the following attributes: